 Christian Studies at Immanuel

-In the Junior School, students meet for Chapel once a week and have a daily devotion in their class groups.
+In the Primary School, students meet for Chapel once a week and have a daily devotion in their class groups.
 Christian Studies is the subject taught from Prep to Year 10.

 Religious and Values Education (RAVE) is the subject taught in Years 11-12 and is based on a four strand curriculum written by Lutheran Education Australia (LEA) covering: Christian Beliefs, The Christian Church, Christian Living and Christianity in the World.
 RAVE is an academic discipline and includes the study of ethics, philosophy and world religions.

-In the Junior School, 110 minutes per week is devoted to Christian Studies.
+In the Primary School, 110 minutes per week is devoted to Christian Studies.
 In the Secondary School, 80 minutes per week is devoted to Christian Studies or Religious and Values Education.